Lestat de Lioncourt: Physical appearance

 Lestat describes himself as six feet tall.
 He has blond hair that is not quite shoulder length, and that is rather curly, which sometimes appears white under fluorescent lighting.
-His eyes are grey, but they reflect the colors of blue or violet easily from surfaces around them.
+His eyes are gray-blue, but they reflect the colors of blue or violet easily from surfaces around them.
 He has a short narrow nose, and a mouth that is well shaped, but has always been slightly large for his face.
 His mouth can look very mean or extremely generous, but always sensual.
 He has a continuously animated face.
 Lestat's fingernails (like those of all vampires in The Vampire Chronicles) look like they are made of glass.

 Personality

 Because of his boldness, enthusiasm, and defiance, Lestat's seniors refer to him affectionately as "The Brat Prince", a title of which he is very fond.
 He is very vain and concerned with fashion, and will pause mid-narrative to remind the reader what he is wearing.
-He enjoys performing on stage, which he does as both a mortal actor in Paris, France and a vampire in his rock band called The Vampire Lestat, that he forms with a group of humans in the 1980s.
+He enjoys performing on stage, which he does as both a mortal actor in Paris and a vampire in his rock band called The Vampire Lestat, that he forms with a group of humans in the 1980s.
 Lestat is also fond of music; he sings and plays the piano and violin.
 Although he is illiterate as a mortal man, he learns to read and loves literature as a vampire.
 In one period of his life, he becomes a hermit and spends every night holed up at home, reading.

 The first language that Lestat learns is French, although he "writes" his novels in English.
 In The Vampire Lestat, he notes that despite his French accent, he speaks English "like a cross between a boatman and Sam Spade" and is fond of slang.